-In an earlier blog, I said my new book, Victor Frankenstein, the Monster and the Shadows of Technology: The Frankenstein Prophecies, is written for that wider audience that has been shaped and influenced by the advances in technology over that last 30 years.
+My book, Victor Frankenstein, the Monster and the Shadows of Technology: The Frankenstein Prophecies, is written for that wider audience that has been shaped and influenced by the advances in technology over the last 30 years.
 Woven around eight questions drawn from Mary Shelley’s novel the format of my book opens a place to pause between an unquestioned embrace of technology and a naïve rejection of it.

 Are we living now in end times?

 In a 24/7 wired world, we are webbed into a way of being where these global concerns are the very fabric of our day to day lives.
 In this context, the boundary between a general audience and a specialist one is porous.
 Victor Frankenstein, the Monster and the Shadows of Technology: The Frankenstein Prophecies is for anyone who feels these concerns and who senses the dangers of continuing to ignore our global state of imbalance with the natural world.
 It is for anyone who is troubled by the loss of any sense of the sacred and its rituals, by the erosion of the local place of communities and neighborhoods, by the increasing absence of civility in our encounters with each other, by the way in which a utilitarian ethic sanctions greed as a means to any end, by the increasing incapacity to appreciate the ordinary epiphanies of beauty that bind our embodied sensual ties to the miraculous display of the sensuous world, and by the fraying of the generational bonds that tie each of us to those who have come before us and those who are on the way.